Connect with others who understand.

 Written by Amy Isler, RN

-A dry, itchy scalp can be caused by many skin conditions, such as psoriasis, head lice, and fungal infections.
-One common cause is atopic dermatitis — also known as eczema.
+A dry, itchy scalp can be caused by several skin conditions, including psoriasis, head lice, and fungal infections.
+One common cause is atopic dermatitis, also known as eczema.

 Symptoms of Scalp Eczema

-Scalp eczema can be uncomfortable, irritating, itchy, and painful.
-Some people also find scalp eczema embarrassing because of its hard-to-conceal symptoms, like skin flaking.
+Scalp eczema can be itchy, irritating, and painful.
+Some people also feel embarrassed by visible scalp eczema symptoms, like skin flaking, which can be hard to hide.
 The most common symptoms associated with scalp eczema include:

 • Itchiness